stridecolossus/JOVE/docs/blog/part-2-triangle/improvements.md

 In the [devices chapter](/JOVE/blog/part-2-triangle/devices) we first came across API methods that are invoked **twice** to retrieve an array from Vulkan.

-For example, when we lookup the queue families for a physical device we invoke the `vkGetPhysicalDeviceQueueFamilyProperties` API method:
+For example when we query the extensions supported by the physical device we invoke the `vkEnumerateDeviceExtensionProperties` API method:

-1. Once to determine the size of the array returned as an integer-by-reference (the array itself is null).
+1. Once to determine the size of the array which is returned as an integer-by-reference (the array itself is `null`).

-2. And again to populate the array (passing back the size and an empty allocated array).
+2. And again to populate the array (passing back the size and an empty array).

 This is a common pattern across the Vulkan API which we refer to as _two-stage invocation_.